-5.4 Operational Noise at OnCS-DC Sites
+5.4 Operational Noise at the Union Avenue Site

-The sound levels due to operation of the OnCS-DC at the Union Avenue North and Union Avenue South sites are presented in Figure 26 and Figure 27, respectively.
-Table 18 and Table 19 summarize the estimated sound levels due to existing conditions, Project operation, the total sound level (day and night) including contributions from both existing conditions and the Project, and the increase of the ambient sound level over existing conditions (day and night) at NSRs for these two scenarios.
+The sound levels due to operation of the OnCS-DC at the Union Avenue Site is presented in Revised Figure 19.
+Error!
+Reference source not found.
+Revised Table 17 summarizes the estimated sound levels due to existing conditions (day and night), Project operation, the total sound level (day and night) including contributions from both existing conditions and the Project, and the increase of the ambient sound level over existing conditions (day and night) at NSRs for operation at this location.
 These results provide an indication of the noise that can be expected with application of the proposed mitigative measures.
-The predicted total sound level of OnCS-DC at either site (Union Avenue North or Union Avenue South) with mitigative measures applied complies with all applicable criteria as specified by the EPA, NYSDEC, and the Town of Brookhaven regulations.
+The predicted total sound level of the OnCS-DC at the Union Avenue Site with mitigative measures applied complies with all applicable criteria as specified by the EPA, NYSDEC, and the Town of Brookhaven regulations.

-For the OnCS-DC at either the Union Avenue North or Union Avenue South site, the converter transformers and shunt reactors will be installed with a reduced sound rated model.
-Reduced sound transformers incorporate various forms of acoustical treatments and have a sound power level less than a NEMA standard transformer.
+Several noise producing components of the OnCS-DC require noise mitigation.
+The converter transformers and shunt reactors to be installed will be selected for reduced sound ratings Reduced sound transformers incorporate various forms of acoustical treatments and have a sound power level less than a NEMA standard transformer.
 If reduced sound transformers and reactors will not provide sufficient attenuation, these components will be provided with sound attenuation walls to achieve the required sound levels.
-If the Union Avenue South site is selected for the OnCS-DC, additional mitigation would be implemented to reduce noise from the valve cooling tower by 3 dB.
+Noise controls will also be implemented to reduce noise from the valve cooling tower by 3 dB.

-The highest Project sound levels due to OnCS-DC operation at either the Union Avenue North or Union Avenue South site will be at nearby industrial properties.
-There is stronger likelihood of conflict at residential NSRs, which have lower permissible noise limits.
+The highest Project sound levels due to OnCS-DC operation at the Union Avenue Site will be at nearby industrial properties, whereas the permissible noise limits at residential NSRs are lower.
 At NSRs in residential areas, existing conditions exceed the nighttime permissible sound level limits for operational noise per the Town of Brookhaven noise code and the day-night average sound level as specified by the EPA.
-As limits are already exceeded due to existing conditions, noise controls have been specified to avoid increases in the total sound levels at NSRs per NYSDEC policy.
-Considering residences only, the highest Project sound level from OnCS-DC at the Union Avenue North site will be at NSRs UA-6 and UA-7.
-The total sound level at these NSRs will be approximately 52 dB at night, which is an increase of 0 dB over existing conditions.
-Considering operation of the OnCS-DC at the Union Avenue North site and the residential NSRs, the highest Project sound level will be at NSR UA-11.
-The total sound level at UA-11 will be approximately 54 dB at night which is an increase of 0 dB over existing conditions.
+As limits are already exceeded due to existing conditions, noise controls have been specified to avoid an increase in the total sound level at NSRs per NYSDEC policy.
+Considering residences only, the highest Project sound level from the OnCS-DC at the Union Avenue Site will be at NSR UA-11.
+The Project sound level at UA-11 will be approximately 42 dB at night which will result in an increase of 0 dB in the total level relative to existing conditions.
 The OnCS-DC operational noise is constant and although daytime levels were also considered, the sound level at night is the limiting case because the threshold for increased noise is lower during this time period.